pinetops/live_select/README.md

 * Single as well as multiple selection
 * Options to configure the behaviour, such as minimum number of characters that trigger an update or the maximum number of selectable options
 * Default styles for daisyUI and tailwindcss, which are fully customizable and can be completely overridden if needed
-* Ability to customize the rendered HTML for dropdown entries and tags using slots.
+* Ability to customize the rendered HTML for dropdown entries and tags using slots
+* **NEW**: Client-side keyboard navigation option for instant response (no server round-trip)

 ### [Try it in the showcase app](https://live-select.fly.dev/) 🔬